Judy Baca: The World Wall and other projects

 In 1987 she began painting The World Wall: A Vision of the Future Without Fear, a painting that showed the world with no-violence.
 She believed the first step to world peace was imagining it, and she wanted artists from all over the world to help her paint it.
 She wanted it to be painted in panels so it could be moved around to different places.
 After years of planning and contributions made by artists from other countries, the painting had its debut in Finland in 1990.
 The idea was that when the panels traveled around the world each host country would add their own panel to the collection.
 Some of the countries included Russia, Israel/Palestine, Mexico, and Canada.

 In 1988 Mayor of Los Angeles Tom Bradley commissioned her to create the Neighborhood Pride Program, a citywide project to paint murals.
 The project employed over 1,800 at-risk youth and has been responsible for the creation of over 105 murals throughout the city.In 1996 she created La Memoria de Nuestra Tierra ("Our Land Has Memory") for the Denver International Airport.
 This one was personal for Baca, as her grandparents fled Mexico during the Mexican Revolution and came to La Junta, Colorado.
 The mural's intent was "not only to tell the forgotten stories of people who, like birds or water, traveled back and forth across the land freely, before there was a line that distinguished which side you were from, but to speak to our shared human condition as temporary residents of the earth...The making of this work was an excavation of a remembering of their histories."
 It was completed in 2000.

 She conducted research by interviewing residents and lead a workshop with University of Southern Colorado students.
 She found a picture in a garage in Pueblo by Juan Espinosa, photographer and founder El Diario de la Gente, Boulder, Colorado, of an important meeting between Corky Gonzales of the Colorado Crusade for Justice and Cesar Chavez of the United Farm Workers, and their agreement to bring the Delano grape strike to Colorado.

 Baca spoke at the "Against the Wall: The ruin and renewal of LA's murals" panel held at Morono Kiang Gallery, across the street from the famous Pope of Broadway mural.
 In that same year, she made the Cesar Chavez Monument Arch of Dignity, Equality, and Justice.
-It is located at San Jose State University.
-It has a portrait of Cesar Chavez, Mahatma Gandhi, and Dolores Huerta.
+It is located at San Jose State University and has portrait mosaics of Cesar Chavez, Mahatma Gandhi, Robert F. Kennedy, and Dolores Huerta.